gz/website/_posts/2021-03-10-when-alignment-matters.markdown

 bug somewhere in my implementation of those APIs.
 A problem there could easily lead to threads not being woken up or put to sleep incorrectly  (which in turn meant someone else might end up waiting on a lock forever).
-However, as much as I wanted to find the bug there, it just wasn't.
+However, as much as I wanted to find the bug there, it just wasn't there.

 ### Tagged pointers